Roger Sherman (filmmaker)

-Roger M. Sherman (born June 26, 1951) is an American filmmaker – a cinematographer, director, producer, still photographer, and author best known for his work in documentary cinema.
+Roger M. Sherman is an American filmmaker – a cinematographer, director, producer, still photographer, and author best known for his work in documentary cinema.
 He is a founder of Florentine Films.
-His most widely recognized documentaries are Alexander Calder (1998), Richard Rogers: The Sweetest Sounds (2001), Don't Divorce the Children (1989), Medal of Honor (2008), The Restaurateur (2010), Zapruder and Stolley: Witness to an Assassination (2011), his upcoming two-hour PBS special, The Search for Israeli Cuisine, The Rhythm of My Soul (2006), and The American Brew (2007).
+His most widely recognized documentaries are Alexander Calder (1998), Richard Rogers: The Sweetest Sounds (2001), Don't Divorce the Children (1989), Medal of Honor (2008), The Restaurateur (2010), Zapruder and Stolley: Witness to an Assassination (2011), his two-hour PBS special, The Search for Israeli Cuisine, The Rhythm of My Soul (2006), and The American Brew (2007).
 His films have won an Emmy Award, a Peabody Award, and two Academy Award nominations, among other honors.

 Early life and education

-Sherman was born at the Flower Fifth Avenue Hospital in New York City on June 26, 1951 to mother, Ray Morris Sherman and father, Lee Sherman (both deceased).
-He is the second of three sons.
+Sherman was born to mother, Ray Morris Sherman and father, Lee Sherman, the second of three sons.
 Ray founded a day camp for learning disabled children in Westchester that she ran as a volunteer for over a decade, and Lee was in the women's all-weather coat business.

-He attended Hunter College Elementary school until age seven when his family moved to Scarsdale, New York.
+Sherman attended Hunter College Elementary school until age seven, when his family moved to Scarsdale, New York.
 Sherman graduated from Scarsdale High School in 1969.

 He attended Union College (1969-1971), majoring in political science and experimental education, played freshman soccer, and spent a semester in Bogotá, Colombia where he studied Spanish.
 He left Union and went to Denmark for his junior year abroad at The University of Copenhagen, Denmark.
-He studied architecture and history that fall and moved to Val d'Isere, France, where he worked that winter at a hotel at the base of La Daille lift and a restaurant on top of the mountain.
+He studied architecture and history that fall and moved to Val-d'Isère, France, where he worked that winter at a hotel at the base of La Daille lift and a restaurant on top of the mountain.
 After returning from his year abroad, he attended Hampshire College, in Amherst, Massachusetts, where he graduated in 1975 with a Bachelor of Arts degree in film and photography.